 Common Interview Mistakes + How To Avoid Them

-Salary and benefits are often high on the list of what candidates want to know, but it’s encouraged to only ask about the benefits to the HR representative outside of interviews, and to wait to discuss salary until you have a written offer.
+Salary and benefits are often high on the list of what candidates want to know, but it’s encouraged to only ask about the benefits to the HR representative outside of interviews and to wait to discuss salary until you have a formal offer.
 If the employer brings up the salary before then, here are a few potential responses:

 • Could you share the typical range for this role?